 Healthline reviewed available at-home tests for Covid-19 – both saliva tests and nasal swabs.
 They selected 12 “best at-home tests” and give a brief comparison of the tests.
 Seven of the 12 require sending the sample into a lab.
 They found 16 tests were authorized by the FDA as of January 2022.
 Some tests are no longer available, however.
 The original saliva test was developed by Rutgers.
 The list was published in May 2022.

 The FDA (Food and Drug Administration) describes the different types of coronavirus lab tests for COVID-19: molecular, tests, antibody tests and antigen tests.
 They have authorized at home tests, at-home collection and point-of-care tests, among others.
 The FDA is the best authority for learning what tests are authorized, but the site is geared mostly to professionals rather than consumers.
 A lot of good info here if you can find it.
 Updated Sept.
 2021 by FDA.

 What lab tests are available for coronavirus and COVID-19?
 CDC (Centers for Disease Control outline the kinds of tests that are available.
 Covers home tests, screening tests, diagnostic tests like RT-PCR (reverse transcriptase polymerase chain reaction), NAAT, antigen, serology tests for antibodies from people who have been infected with the coronavirus, but recovered, and any other new developments in testing.
-Updated March 2021.
+Updated February 2022.